wyrde/wyrde-comfyui-workflows/why-oh-why/hrf-x10-latent-upscale-was-tokens-3lora/README.md

-# wyrde's terribly complicated multi latent fixing and fiddling
+# wyrde's horribly complicated multi latent hirez fixing and scaling

 Makes extensive use of [WAS nodes.](https://github.com/WASasquatch/was-node-suite-comfyui)
 * Install WAS suit and avoid a mess of red boxes.